truenas/documentation/content/SCALE/SCALECLIReference/Account/CLIuser.md

 {{< /expand >}}

 ### Verify_Twofactor_Token Command
-The `verify_twofactor_token` command verifes the token for the username specified is successfully authenticated.
+The `verify_twofactor_token` command verifies the token for the username specified is successfully authenticated.

 Two factor authenticate is configured using the [auth two_factor command]({{< relref "CLITwoFactor.md" >}}).